polkadot-developers/substrate-developer-hub.github.io/docs/tutorials/creating-your-first-substrate-chain/build.md

 // This module's events.
 decl_event!(
     pub enum Event<T> where AccountId = <T as system::Trait>::AccountId {
-        // Event emitted when a proof has been stored into chain storage ProofStored(AccountId, Vec<u8>),
+        // Event emitted when a proof has been claimed.
+        ClaimCreated(AccountId, Vec<u8>),
-        // Event emitted when a proof has been erased from chain storage ProofErased(AccountId, Vec<u8>),
+        // Event emitted when a claim is revoked by the owner.
+        ClaimRevoked(AccountId, Vec<u8>),
     }
 );
 ```